 Explore Ancient Routes

 Walk in the footsteps of early settlers and fur traders at Redberry Lake.
 The area was home to cart trails and was used by fur traders as far back as the early 1800’s.
 Located by Hafford, the area features a beautiful lake perfect for swimming and activities like kayaking.
-There is also a golf course and the park itself is incredibly scenic.
+There is also a golf course, and the park itself isa scenic place for families looking for a quieter lake trip

 An Artsy Escape